-• The verification of a customer's identity, including their address, should be based on original, official (i.e. government-issued) documents whenever possible.
-When that is not possible, DNFBPs should augment the number of verifying documents or the amount of information they obtain from different independent sources.
-They should also identify the lack of official documents and the use of alternative means of verification as risk factors when assessing the customer's ML/FT risk classification.
+- The verification of a customer's identity, including their address, should be based on original, official (i.e. government-issued) documents whenever possible.
+When that is not possible, FIs should consider augmenting the number of verifying documents or the amount of information they obtain from different independent sources.
+They should also consider identifying the lack of official documents and the use of alternative means of verification as risk factors when assessing the customer's ML/FT risk classification. - In addition to name, nationality, and place of birth, a natural person's date of birth and national identification number (or the date of establishment and registration number in the